Toy Poodle dental care

 The owner can notice the presence of double teeth by carefully observing the puppy’s mouth.
 The most common signs are:

-It is essential to intervene early and consult your veterinarian for the most complete Toy Poodle dental care : the permanence of baby teeth beyond the physiological time can hinder the proper eruption of permanent teeth, forever compromising the closing of the mouth.
+It is essential to take early action and consult your veterinarian for the most complete your toy poodle dental care : the retention of baby teeth beyond the physiological time can hinder the proper eruption of permanent teeth, forever compromising the closing of the mouth.

 5. When and how to intervene (only the veterinarian can do this)